Frequently Asked Questions

 When does JED Consulting hold applications?

 Consultant applications are conducted in September.
 Sales Analyst and Executive team applications are conducted in April.
-For the 2023-24 academic year, the deadline to apply to the Consultant role is Thursday, September 21st, 2023.

 Should I come to a JED info session before applying?